kuty22/Kafka-zookeeper-Server/README.md

 ```
 3. test(optional)
 ```
   # the test will run a python3 container which will test:
   # - topic creation
   # - data transfers
   # - multiple client

+  make test
 ```
+  make test build and up a python3 container which will run a script and display to you
+  tests logs, then the container down and you can clean the Kafka memory with a down_build_up
+  or continue to use it(tests created and added data to ["test","testSec"] topic).

 _basic install_:
 1. install external modules: